Skip to content

 David Bell, Trustee Treasurer

-As a trustee, I have been in awe of the exceptional energy, enthusiasm, creative thinking and commitment that our young volunteer health professionals and the staff team all bring.
-They give other young people, at risk of violence, the skills and confidence to take action and save lives.
-I am really proud of what they all do.
+I have been Treasurer of StreetDoctors since 2018.
+I have always been in awe of the exceptional energy, enthusiasm, creative thinking and commitment that our young volunteer health professionals and our staff team all bring.
+They give other young people, at risk of violence, the skills and confidence to take action and to save lives.
+I am especially proud of what they all contributed in the past year as we were commissioned to, and trained a record number of vulnerable young people.
+I have personal experience of the randomness of street violence, but it bears little comparison to the pervasive dangers of incidents involving knives that many young people now face on a daily basis.

 Helen Berresford, Trustee